Using Our Data With AmiBroker

 There are also some AmiBroker user forums available on the Internet -

-AmiBroker Yahoo Group and the Unofficial AmiBroker Users Forum.
+The Official AmiBroker Forum, the old AmiBroker Yahoo Group (this group is due to be archived in July 2017 - all content from 1998 remains searchable), and the Unofficial AmiBroker Users Forum.
 Other generic forums also have threads on AmiBroker coding including: Aussie Stock Forums (Software and Data), EliteTrader and Trade2Win.

 Should you require it, paid assistance is also available from AmiBrokerCoding.Com, TheChartist and Alvarez Quant Trading.